DsTyM/OnePrescriptionGR/README.md

 ```

 and change `REPLACE_WITH_YOUR_KEY_HERE` with our API Key that [Idika](http://www.idika.gr/) has provided to us.
 If we
-don't have one, we should request one.
+don't have one, we should request one from Idika.

 ## CORS Anywhere